Exploring the limits of strong membership inference attacks on large language models: Additional experiments exploring the limits of LiRA

+We observe that the presence of duplicates has a negligible impact on $\auc$: it is $0.683$ for C4, and $0.680$ for de-duplicated C4.
+In other words, at least in terms of average attack success, the presence of duplicates does not seem to have a significant impact.
+However, further work is needed to assess how attack success changes with more stringent de-duplication, since our de-duplication procedure only removed $10$M samples from the dataset.\looseness=-1

-Figure~\ref{fig:compare_epochs} consists of two subplots, (a) and (b), both showing $\mathrm{ROC}$ curves that illustrate how MIA vulnerability changes with an increasing number of training epochs.
-The goal of these experiments are to investigate if MIA becomes better with more training epochs, and if so, how attack performance improves over epochs as a function of training dataset size.
+\paragraph{Varying training epochs and dataset size.} In \Cref{fig:compare_epochs}, we reduce the training set size from ${\approx}7$M (\Cref{fig:compare_epochs_10_app}) to $2^{19}{\approx}500$K samples (\Cref{fig:compare_epochs_20_app}) on the $140$M model and train for $10$ (\Cref{fig:compare_epochs_10_app}) and $20$ epochs (\Cref{fig:compare_epochs_20_app}).
+Both figures show $\roc$ curves that illustrate how MIA vulnerability changes with an increasing number of training epochs.
+The goal of these experiments is to investigate if MIA becomes better with more training epochs, and if so, how attack performance improves over epochs as a function of training dataset size.

-\begin{itemize} \item \textbf{Subplot (a)}: This plot shows MIA performance for a model (indicated as 140M trained on approximately 7 million examples across 10 epochs.
-The $\mathrm{AUC}$ increases with more epochs, starting from 0.573 at 1 epoch and reaching 0.797 at 10 epochs. \item \textbf{Subplot (b)}: This plot shows a more dramatic increase in MIA vulnerability for a 140M model trained on $2^{19}$ (approximately 524,000) points over 1 to 20 epochs.
-The $\mathrm{AUC}$ starts at 0.604 for 1 epoch, rapidly increases to 0.864 by 2 epochs, 0.944 by 3 epochs, and approaches perfect MIA ($\mathrm{AUC}$ close to 1.000) after 13 epochs. \end{itemize}
+For the $140$M model trained on ${\approx}7$M samples for $10$ epochs, the $\auc$ increases with more epochs, starting from $0.573$ at $1$ epoch and reaching $0.797$ at $10$ epochs.
+For the $140$M model trained on ${\approx}500$K samples for $20$ epochs, we observe a more dramatic increase in MIA vulnerability.
+The $\auc$ starts at $0.604$ for $1$ epoch, rapidly increases to $0.864$ by 2 epochs, $0.944$ by 3 epochs, and approaches perfect MIA ($\auc$ close to $1.000$) after $13$ epochs.
+Of course, both of these experiments are effectively sanity checks.
+We intentionally over-train in both, and use a relatively small training dataset size in the second.